 What is the difference between the two Nikkō passes?

-Apart from the amount of days each covers — The Nikkō World Heritage Area Pass covers two days and the Nikko All Area Pass covers four — there is also a difference in what destinations you can visit on each.
+Apart from the number of days each covers — The Nikkō World Heritage Area Pass covers two days and the Nikko All Area Pass covers four — there is also a difference in what destinations you can visit on each.

 Different types of trains from Tokyo to Nikkō

 Two railway companies have services between Tokyo and Nikkō.
 One is Japan Rail (JR), which has a Shinkansen line that will get you part of the way to Nikkō.
-The other is the Tobu Railway company which operates the Tobu-Nikkō Line — this can get you from Asakusa to Nikkō without the need for a transfer.
+The other is the Tobu Railway company, which operates the Tobu-Nikkō Line — this can get you from Asakusa to Nikkō without the need for a transfer.

-These rail options all take around 2 hours, but there is quite a lot of variance in price, with the Tobu-Nikkō Line the most affordable option.
+These rail options all take around 2 hours, but there is quite a lot of variance in price, with the Tobu-Nikkō Line being the most affordable option.
 Tobu Railway also has a few different discount passes available, making it stand out as the better option.

 Tobu-only routes: The cheapest option

-1 hour 50 mins
+¥3,0501 hour 50 mins

 Tobu Railway operates several different services between Asakusa Station and Tobu-Nikkō Station.
 The Limited Express trains will get you there the fastest in just 1 hour and 50 minutes, for ¥3,050 one-way.
 You’ll have a choice between the Kegon, Revaty, and Kinu; opt for the Kegon or Revaty if your schedule allows, as it’s faster and more direct (the Kinu requires a quick transfer at Shimo-Imaichi Station, but is slightly cheaper at ¥2,850).

-Note that seats need to be reserved on the Limited Express trains and you’ll have to pay extra if you have one of the Nikkō passes (as this only covers ¥1,400 each way of the price).
+Note that seats need to be reserved on the Limited Express trains, and you’ll have to pay extra if you have one of the Nikkō passes (as this only covers ¥1,400 each way of the price).
 You can do that at the station or here.

 You can opt to take a local or express train instead — this slashes the price to only the basic fare of ¥1,400 but can add 30+ minutes to the journey.